It has not been a good year for Chinese football.

 In the second-tier League One, the changes have thrown clubs into chaos.
 This week, Xinhua reported that Liaoning Hongyun players have complained the club had forged their signatures on documents confirming that their wages had been paid.

-Chen Dian, founder and head of international business for Chinese sport news website Ecosport, told SportBusiness that the average annual loss for clubs below the CSL is about CNY 20m.
-The situation in the CSL is little better.
+Jiewen Li, an executive from club Sichuan Longfa, told SportBusiness that the average annual loss for clubs below the CSL is about CNY20m.
+The situation in the CSL is a little better.

-“Outside the CSL, the Chinese football market simply isn’t large enough to support so many leagues and teams, with match day ticket revenues so small, and sponsorship and other income sources practically negligible,” says Chen.
+“Outside the CSL, the Chinese football market simply isn’t large enough to support so many leagues and teams, with match day ticket revenues so small, and sponsorship and other income sources practically negligible,” Li says.

 According to Zhang Yujie, co-founder of Shanghai-based football fan engagement company Baker Sports, many clubs in China’s lower leagues were struggling financially last year but were told to keep going to maintain appearances, with the country in the midst of celebrations for the 70th anniversary of the Communist Party of China’s leadership.